Umuhasna/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the permission to the file script that sets the mode of the file script that sets the mode of the file
+script that sets the permission to the file script that sets the mode of the file script that sets the mode of the file script that creates a directory called my_dir with permissions 751 in the working directory